 In early 2020 I was looking around the internet for local poetry events and groups when I came across an Eventbrite listing for an event planned by the Indisciplinary Poetics cluster at Bristol University that captured my interest.
-Given that I didn’t work at Bristol Uni I thought I’d give them a shout to be sure I could come along, and they warmly welcomed me and any other mad person who would travel 2 hours from Swansea on a Friday afternoon to join in.
+Given that I didn’t work at Bristol Uni I thought I’d give them a shout to be sure I could come along, and they warmly welcomed me to join in.
 So, I jumped on the train to Bristol for the first Indisciplinary Poetics networking event, and network I did!

 At the kick-off event in Bristol we had energizing discussions about poetry and its links to our range of disciplines and practices – there were about 20 of us in attendance – me being the only attendee from Swansea.
 I sat next to Asha Sahni at the event, and it was lovely to learn that we had both been writing and engaging others with and about Haiku from different but related perspectives.
 Asha and I decided to bring our dream and conservation haiku experiences together to think and get creative about underwater environments.

 In early January 2020, we envisioned a series of Underwater Haiku events around Swansea and Bristol and had already designed and started to work on our first event for late April to align with World Fish Migration Day.
 Fellow FIRE Lab team member, Daphne Giannoulatou and I made our way to Bristol in early February to meet with Asha to design the first event, including the activities, artwork, music, and food to share and engage with all.
 Things were coming along nicely, and we were all getting very excited for April!